• Skip to main content

 Pressure washers take the back breaking out the cleaning equation.
 We love ’em.
 And typically they do better work than a chemical based solution (better for mother nature too).
 But if you fail to use your power washer properly then it just might damage your deck.

-It has both the capacity to carve and to clean.
-We want to leave the carving to those guys with the chain saws at the county fair.
 With high pressure and/or setting the nozzle too close to the wood, then it will etch the wood and do some permanent damage.
 Not structural, of course, but you’ll see it, and probably notice it every time you use your deck there after.

 So use your pressure washer with care and don’t get in a hurry (the fan tip will probably be your safest choice).